kwaldenphd/data-models/README.md

 86. Click the "New Database" icon in the top-left hand menu bar, or select "New Database" under "Files."

-87. Save this database with a `.sql` file extension in a dedicated location on your computer.
+87. Save this database with a `.db` file extension in a dedicated location on your computer.

 ## Importing tables from `.csv` files